BALTIMORE RETIRED POLICE

 Section 2: Special Meetings - May be called by the President, majority of the Executive Board members, or by petition filed with the President and signed by ten percent (10%) of the members of the Association.

-Section 3: A Quorum to Conduct the Business of the Association - Shall consist of five percent (5%) of the members including the Officers of the Association.
+Section 3: A Quorum to Conduct the Business of the Association - Shall consist of members present.

-A. Baltimore City Schools are closed because of snow or inclement weather; or
+A. Baltimore County Schools are closed because of snow or inclement weather; or

-B. There is a snowfall after schools are dismissed and the Baltimore City snow emergency plan is placed in operation.
+B. There is a snowfall after schools are dismissed and the Baltimore County snow emergency plan is placed in operation.